Why Acacia?

 Founding Vision

-I have been in vocational ministry for over 35 years.
-In that time, I have had some amazing positions, and some that created a great deal of pain.
-Marilyn joined me in 1996 and has been along for most of that journey.
-One of the problems we had as we look back is we never really dealt with the trauma in the difficult churches.
-We just moved on.
+Josh felt a call to ministry when he was 16.
+He has been in vocational ministry for over 35 years.
+In that time, he has had some amazing positions, and some that created a great deal of pain.
+Marilyn married Josh in 1996 and has been along for most of that journey.
+One of the problems they had as they look back is they never really dealt with the trauma in the difficult churches.
+They just moved on.

-In 2015, Marilyn and I moved back to NC and I became pastor of a dying church there.
+In 2015, Marilyn and Josh moved back to NC and he became pastor of a dying church there.
 The congregation had gone from well over 200 to less than 40 in 20 years.
-In an assessment, the congregation gave themselves D's and F's in all of the nine areas identified in "The Autopsy of a Deceased Church".
+In an assessment, the congregation gave themselves D's and F's in all of the nine areas identified in "The Autopsy of a Deceased Church."
 Ninety percent of them identified that the church was terminally sick or dying.
-Marilyn and I were ready to come alongside this congregation and help them be renewed.
+Marilyn and Josh were ready to come alongside this congregation and help them be renewed.

-One year later, we had nearly tripled in size.
-The congregation's assessment was now B's through D's, and everyone felt more hopeful.
+One year later, the congregation had nearly tripled in size.
+Their assessment was now B's through D's, and everyone felt more hopeful.
 People were being baptized for the first time in years.
 Things were moving in a positive direction.

 One year after that, all hell literally broke loose.
-The church mafia got together and literally tried to destroy us.
-I had made a promise to be there for 10 years, and they had agreed in writing to 10 years as well.
+The church mafia got together and literally tried to destroy them.
+Josh had made a promise to be there for 10 years, and the church had agreed in writing to 10 years as well.
 They didn't care.
-It ended with two deacons and a sheriff at our house with a termination letter.
-One month later, they took us to court asking to evict us from the parsonage and put us on the street that day.
+It ended with two deacons and a sheriff at their house with a termination letter.
+One month later, they took Josh and Marilyn to court asking to evict them from the parsonage and put them on the street that day.
 The experience was devastating and was described as "the worst thing we've ever seen happen to a pastor."
-It took us a decade to really get to a place of true healing.
+It took a decade to really get to a place of true healing.

 A trip to the hospital.